description Book now

-The most renowned olive tree visit today about 20,000 people annually from around the world, with a view to rapid growth of visitors.
+The most renowned olive tree visit today about 20,000 people annually from around the world, with a view to the rapid growth of visitors.
 From the sacred tree was cut at a special ceremony, wreaths for marathoners winners at the Olympic Games in Athens in 2004 and Beijing in 2008.

-Due to the especially close and important relationship of the plough with the life of the people of this land, who have worked hard and have fought to cultivate their land so that it may bear its valuable crop as well as many other products, the Municipality tried to recover a series of various items marking the evolution of the plough, which was used in the past before it was abandoned for power-driven tractors.
+Due to the especially close and important relationship of the plow with the life of the people of this land, who have worked hard and have fought to cultivate their land so that it may bear its valuable crop as well as many other products, the Municipality tried to recover a series of various items marking the evolution of the plow, which was used in the past before it was abandoned for power-driven tractors.

 There are at least ten more monumental olive trees in this area, namely the same number of trees as in the whole of Crete.
 This fact testifies to the long-standing relationship between the residents of this area with the olive tree that dates back to antiquity.

 For all of the above reasons, the Municipal Council, having full knowledge of the responsibility that it bears to safeguard this great legacy, has decided to expand the present Olive Tree Museum and to update it so that in the future it may be turned into the Olive Tree Museum and Mediterranean Centre for the Study of Monumental Olive Trees.

 The Municipality has already purchased a plot of 600 square meters in the area near the Museum in the settlement of Pano Vouves, in addition to the rest of the land that it owns in this area, and it has begun the preparation of relevant studies for that purpose.